simonjuniorj/srednia/README.md

 **TA APLIKACJA JEST WYCOFANA, NIE BĘDĘ UDZIELAĆ ŻADNEGO WSPARCIA W PRZYSZŁOŚCI!**

 (EN)
-This was my first ever made application to calculate arithmetic mean
+This was my first ever made application to calculate arithmetic mean, writed in Visual Studio using C#
 > Maybe you wonder, or thinking, what was your arithmetic mean for end of the year
 > Or maybe you don't even know, how to calc that thing **This simple app was a solution!**

 **What features this offers?**
 - *Automatic updates* (Broken after last update)